iTwin/itwinjs-core/README.md

 4. Build source: `npm run build`
 5. Run tests: `npm test`

+If you want less verbose clean and build commands, please use the `-s` or `--silent` option.
+For example: `npm run clean -s`

 Note that all build instructions are designed to run from the imodeljs-core root directory.
 The individual commands orchestrate separate backend, frontend, and test steps as required.